HyperviewHQ/hyperview_docs/README.md

 > **_NOTE:_**  All subsequent Make commands must be run from the repository root.

-* To make the HTML version of the documentation perform the following commands from the repository root
+* To make the HTML version of the documentation run the following command.

 ```console
 make site
 ```

 * To browse the site on your machine, you need to have [Docker](https://docs.docker.com/get-docker/) installed.
+Then run the following commands.

 ```console
 # To build the local docker container